techidaily/site-sound-tweaking/source/_posts/updated-the-ultimate-list-best-royalty-free-laughter-soundtracks-for-your-videos-for-2024.md

 2\.
 Bensound

 ![download rock background music on bensound](https://images.wondershare.com/filmora/article-images/2022/download-rock-background-music-on-bensound.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/LeKJBWb6Jhk?si=AnViizAPiIT1YCRA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 The Bensound site offers diverse collection of both free and premium soundtracks.
 It is a user-friendly website with attractive homepage.
 Each track has a unique name, description, and eye-catching thumbnail.
 Bensound has a good collection of rock background music.
 There are also other genres like acoustic, cinematic, pop, electronica, urban, jazz, rock, and more.

 There are more than 300 tracks on the site.
 Out of these, 80 tracks are free to download.
 Then, you can use these on YouTube, Facebook, or for other purposes as long as you credit Bensound.com.
 If you're unable to credit Bensound, you have to buy the license.

 A look at the features:

 * Get copyright-free music for YouTube videos.
 * Bensound also allows you to remix its tracks and use them to create new songs.
 * Share the freely licensed music on Facebook, and other platforms.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/fo4lNZ84x9Q?si=WdcYPZp-9VJnZEnC" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 3\.
 Free Music Archive